Aleksandar Popović (footballer, born 1999): Partizan

+DAC Dunajská Streda

+Aleksandar Popović officially left Partizan on July 28, 2023 and signed a contract with DAC Dunajská Streda.
+The young goalkeeper signed a three-year contract with the new club, while Partizan received €210,000 from the transfer, plus certain percentages from the next sale.
+Popović made his debut in goal on August 5, 2023 in a 5–2 win over FC Košice.

 International career

 Popović was capped for Serbia at under-17, under-19 and under-21 levels in UEFA competitions.
 He made his full international debut for Serbia in a goalless friendly with Panama on 28 January 2021.